Ignitarium-Renesas/rzv_ai_apps/14_Multi_camera_vehicle_detection/README.md

    su
    ```
    This is because when you run an application from a weston-terminal, you are switched to the "weston" user, which does not have permission to run the /dev/xxx device used in the application.<br>
-   And you need the permission to set Media Control commands as well when you use the MIPI camera.
+   And you need the permission to set Media Control commands as well when you use MIPI cameras.
 3. If you use MIPI cameras, please enter commands below for Media Control settings.
    - For RZ/V2H : Up to 4 MIPI cameras
      - 1 MIPI camera